-Pulmonary arterial hypertension (PAH) is a rare, progressive disorder characterized by pulmonary vascular remodeling, resulting in high pulmonary artery pressure and progressive right ventricular (RV) dysfunction.
+PAH is a rare, progressive disorder characterized by pulmonary vascular remodeling, resulting in high pulmonary artery pressure and progressive right ventricular, or RV, dysfunction.
 Current treatments, which target the prostacyclin, endothelin-1, or nitric oxide pathways, slow disease progression.
 However, the 5-year survival rate of approximately 60% highlights the need for therapies targeting alternative pulmonary vascular remodeling pathways.
-It is now recognized that, like cancer cells, pulmonary artery (PA) smooth muscle cells (PASMCs) exhibit exaggerated proliferation and resistance to apoptosis in response to increased PA stiffness caused by extracellular matrix (ECM) remodeling.
+It is now recognized that, like cancer cells, pulmonary artery, or PA, smooth muscle cells exhibit exaggerated proliferation and resistance to apoptosis in response to increased PA stiffness caused by extracellular matrix remodeling.
 Integrins are known to promote cell proliferation, survival, hypertrophic growth and fibrosis, which are key elements in the progression of PAH, thus integrin expression and their effects on PA remodeling and RV failure was examined (Bonnet et. al. presented at AHA 2021, Circulation.
 2021; 144:A10717).

-Expression of fibronectin binding integrins is significantly increased in distal pulmonary arteries, pulmonary artery smooth muscle cells and the right ventricle from PAH patients.
-In addition, increased expression was found in monocrotaline (MCT) and pulmonary artery banding (PAB) rats.
-Pharmacological inhibition of fibronectin binding integrin in vitro decreased PAH pulmonary artery smooth muscle cells proliferation and resistance to apoptosis which were associated with a decreased activation of integrin downstream signaling pathways.
-In cardiomyocytes and human right ventricular fibroblasts, inhibition of these integrins decreased hypertrophy and right ventricular fibroblasts activation and proliferation.
-Inhibition of fibronectin binding integrins improved vascular remodeling and right ventricular function in vivo as assessed by echocardiography and right heart catheterization in MCT rats with established PAH.
-Broad-spectrum integrin inhibition resulted in improvements in vascular remodeling and RV failure, suggesting that integrins play an important role in the pathophysiology of PAH (Figure 12).
-This understanding of fibronectin binding integrins is guiding Morphic in the identification of which integrins are important in PAH pathophysiology and translating those results into approaches for clinical development.
+Expression of $\alpha5\beta1$ is significantly increased in distal pulmonary arteries, pulmonary artery smooth muscle cells and the right ventricle from PAH patients.
+In addition, increased expression was found in monocrotaline (MCT) and pulmonary artery banding rats.
+Pharmacological inhibition of $\alpha5\beta1$ in vitro decreased PAH pulmonary artery smooth muscle cell proliferation and resistance to apoptosis which were associated with a decreased activation of $\alpha5\beta1$ downstream signaling pathways.
+In cardiomyocytes and human right ventricular fibroblasts, inhibition of these integrins decreased hypertrophy and right ventricular fibroblast activation and proliferation.
+Inhibition of $\alpha5\beta1$ improved vascular remodeling and right ventricular function in vivo as assessed by echocardiography and right heart catheterization in MCT rats with established PAH. $\alpha5\beta1$ inhibition resulted in improvements in vascular remodeling and RV failure, suggesting that $\alpha_5\beta_1$ plays an important role in the pathophysiology of PAH (Figure 17).
+In addition, incubation of an $\alpha5\beta1$ inhibitor with precision cut lung slices from human PAH patients demonstrates reduced pulmonary artery smooth muscle proliferation, resulting in beneficial remodeling and reduced arterial wall thickness (Figure 18).
+The positive effects observed with $\alpha5\beta1$ inhibition in pre-clinical PAH models is guiding Morphic in the pursuit of a lead molecule for future approaches in clinical development.

-Figure 12: Pharmacological inhibition of fibronectin binding integrins with a broad-spectrum integrin small molecule inhibitor (SMi) with and without standard of care (SOC) reverses PAH in MCT-rat model with established PAH.
+Figure 17: Pharmacological inhibition of fibronectin binding integrins with a broad-spectrum integrin small molecule inhibitor (SMi) with and without standard of care (SOC) reverses PAH in MCT-rat model with established PAH.
 The use of combination SOC and SMi preserves RV function.